ethanbabel/cubist-hackathon-2025/README.md

 For the backend (Vanna integration), run: pip install -r requirements.txt

-3. Run preprocess.py to ensure you have processed and created the latest .arrow locally
+3. Run preprocess.py to ensure you have processed and created the latest .arrow file locally

 4. Start the core dashboard web server
 Run the following command to start the local server:

-`python3 -m http.server`
+`python3 -m http.server 8000`
 This will start the server at localhost:8000.

 5. Start the chatbot server